deptofdefense/dds-at-DEFCON/README.md

 A collection of learning resources for budding aviation security researchers (aka hackers).
 Learn so we can secure aviation from design to implementation! *Note: This is an evolving resource, so please contribute with a pull request*

 ### [SAT Hacking library](https://github.com/deptofdefense/hack-a-sat-library)
-A collection of Resources for budding SAT hackers (Satellites, not the test¯\\_(ツ)_/¯).
+A collection of Resources for budding SAT hackers (Satellites, not the test ¯\\_(ツ)\_/¯ ).
 Note: This is an evolving resource, so please contribute with a pull request